-Click Here to Read Part One – Last week, we started some discussions around how being an author works when you’re an authentic human being.
+Click Here to Read Part One – Continuing the Survival Guide for Creative People.
+Last week, we started some discussions around how being an author works when you’re an authentic human being.
 Creative people exist on a spectrum of thinking and doing, feeling and memory.
 Sometimes our art feels like one big “Does anyone else feel …” post on the Internet.
 We’re looking for other people to go ‘yeah, me too.’
 Getting there requires some kind of Survival Guide, so I started writing one.

 Let’s remember though – this is a SURVIVAL GUIDE.
 I’ll still have the same problems when I finish this blog post and so will you.
 The goal is to survive the mental and emotional stress of finding your voice and audience, so that you will thrive.
 Hopefully, you understand that art is PART of a complete balanced wellness plan.
 All that said, let’s now get to the specifics.
 So here we go with:

 Survival Guide for Creative People – Part Two

 In a practical survival situation, you want to orient yourself to your territory.
 Land navigation, survival techniques, they start with knowing where you are, how you are, and what your situation is.
 Within creativity, every situation is unique, so you need to orient yourself to your circumstances and learn to do it in a short period of time.
 We built from this Urban Navigation page to make the following suggestions:

 1. Interacting with others online?
 Watch how others do it first.

 This goes for Twitter, Reddit, AbsoluteWrite, or elsewhere.
 Each online community has their own cultural norms – some rules are more formal than others.
 Learn by lurking.
 Participate in small ways, before posting big topics.
 Here are some additional tips from Disciple Media that I thought will be relevant for you: